ryanxdebelen/ryanxdebelen.github.io/_pages/about.md

 News
 ======
-- I am starting a Research Fellowship at Harvard Medical School and Massachussetts General Hospital.
+- Starting a Research Fellowship at Harvard Medical School and Massachussetts General Hospital.
-- I am starting a Writing Fellowship to publish my PhD results at UNSW Sydney.
+- Starting a Writing Fellowship to publish my PhD results at UNSW Sydney.
-- I am starting a 6-month internship with the International Machine Learning team at Amazon Inc.
+- Starting a 6-month internship with the International Machine Learning team at Amazon.
 - One paper published at PLOS One.
 - One paper accepted at NeurIPS 2023 workshop.
 - One paper accepted at IEEE EBMC 2023.